Neutron-capture elements record the ordered chemical evolution of the disc over time: Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc

 \subsection{Chempy's galactic parameters and correlations with stellar abundances and ages}

-To interpret the variations in the environmental parameters seen in the maps of Fig \ref{fig:new} we explore the correlations between these parameters and [Fe/H] and age, across [Mg/Fe].
-Fig~\ref{chempy_feh} shows how the resulting posterior parameter values for the model parameters fit in Chempy for different chemical cells vary systematically with [Fe/H], [Mg/Fe], and age.
-The size of the circle marker in Fig~\ref{chempy_feh} indicates the age of the sample being illustrated, as noted in the legend, whilst different colours correspond to the median [Mg/Fe] abundance ratio of their respective chemical cell, as marked by the colour bar.
+To interpret the variations in the GCE model parameters seen in the maps of Fig \ref{fig:new}, we explore the correlations between these parameters and [Fe/H], [Mg/Fe], and age.
+Fig~\ref{chempy_feh} shows how the resulting posterior values for the GCE model parameters fitted in Chempy for different chemical cells vary systematically with [Fe/H], [Mg/Fe], and age.
+The size of the circle marker in Fig~\ref{chempy_feh} indicates the age of the sample being illustrated, as noted in the legend.
+Here, each point is coloured by the median [Mg/Fe] abundance ratio of their respective chemical cell, as marked by the colour bar.
 We note that the [Fe/H] values displayed are not the true mean values of the chemical cells, but are the median values within the [Fe/H] range of those cells, to allow for easier data visualisation.
 Fig~\ref{chempy_mgfe} shows the same relation but now as a function of [Mg/Fe] and colour coded by [Fe/H].

-Together, Figures \ref{chempy_feh} and \ref{chempy_mgfe} are demonstrative of the ordered change in the underlying environmental parameters that are consistent with the data in a one zone framework.
+Together, Figures \ref{chempy_feh} and \ref{chempy_mgfe} are demonstrative of the ordered change in some of the underlying GCE model parameters that are consistent with the data in a one-zone model framework.
 Focusing in more detail on each model parameter independently, we report the following: